chawlaKat/Notebook-Noodlings/README.md

 # What's what
 aslib interactions table of contents: describes each notebook and reference in detail, with some example graphics

-Altair with Flair: working through altair tutorials (also, learning how to use colab)
+<a href="https://colab.research.google.com/github/chawlaKat/Notebook-Noodlings/blob/master/Altair_with_Flair.ipynb">Altair with Flair</a>: working through altair tutorials (also, learning how to use colab)

+<a href="https://colab.research.google.com/github/chawlaKat/Notebook-Noodlings/blob/master/Bark_to_Byte.ipynb">Bark to Byte</a>
-Bark to Byte: moving data from a .arff file into a pandas dataframe
+: moving data from a .arff file into a pandas dataframe

-Get Scattered: creating a dynamic Altair scatter plot, part 1
+<a href="https://colab.research.google.com/github/chawlaKat/Notebook-Noodlings/blob/master/Get_Scattered.ipynb">Get Scattered</a>: creating a dynamic Altair scatter plot, part 1

-Get Scattered Long: creating a scatter plot, part 1 continued
+<a href="https://colab.research.google.com/github/chawlaKat/Notebook-Noodlings/blob/master/Get_Scattered_Long.ipynb">Get Scattered Long</a>: creating a scatter plot, part 1 continued

+<a href="
-Get Scattered Fancy: creating a scatter plot, part 2
+https://colab.research.google.com/github/chawlaKat/Notebook-Noodlings/blob/master/Get_Scattered_Fancy.ipynb">Get Scattered Fancy</a>: creating a scatter plot, part 2

-Pandas and corgis: working through pandas tutorials
+<a href="https://colab.research.google.com/github/chawlaKat/Notebook-Noodlings/blob/master/Pandas_and_corgis.ipynb">Pandas and corgis</a>: working through pandas tutorials

-Poster Samples: choosing and creating graphics for the 9/2019 research poster
+<a href="https://colab.research.google.com/github/chawlaKat/Notebook-Noodlings/blob/master/Poster_Samples.ipynb">Poster Samples</a>: choosing and creating graphics for the 9/2019 research poster

-Scatter in Practice: a notebook for testing large graphs
+<a href = "https://colab.research.google.com/github/chawlaKat/Notebook-Noodlings/blob/master/Scatter_in_Practice.ipynb">Scatter in Practice</a>: a notebook for testing large graphs